gauravbhand1611/oms-documentation/documents/retail-operations/brokering/scenarios.md

 #### Create Routing Rules
 Define routing rules to balance shipping costs and minimize the distance of fulfillment.

-- **Add Order Filter**: Apply the `Brokering Queue` filter to ensure that orders from the correct queue are routed.
+- **Order Filter**: Apply the `Brokering Queue` filter to ensure that orders from the correct queue are routed.
-- **Sort Orders**: Sort orders by `Order Date` to ensure older orders are fulfilled first.
+- **Order Sort**: Sort orders by `Order Date` to ensure older orders are fulfilled first.

 #### Create Inventory Rules
 Define a series of four inventory rules to balance shipping costs with proximity and partial allocation options.

 - **First Inventory Rule**:
-  - **Add Inventory Filter**: Apply a `Proximity Filter` to limit the search to locations within 100 miles.
+  - **Inventory Filter**: Apply a `Proximity Filter` to limit the search to locations within 100 miles.
-  - **Sort Inventory**: Sort the inventory based on `Proximity` to prioritize the nearest locations.
+  - **Inventory Sort**: Sort the inventory based on `Proximity` to prioritize the nearest locations.
   - **Action**: Disable partial allocation to ensure that the entire order is fulfilled from a single location within 100 miles.
-If no location can fulfill the order, send to the next rule.
+If no location can fulfill the order, send to the `next rule`.

 - **Second Inventory Rule**:
-  - **Add Inventory Filter**: Apply the same `Proximity Filter` of 100 miles.
+  - **Inventory Filter**: Apply the same `Proximity Filter` of 100 miles.
-  - **Sort Inventory**: Sort the inventory based on `Proximity`.
+  - **Inventory Sort**: Sort the inventory based on `Proximity`.
   - **Action**: Enable partial allocation to allow the order to be split across multiple locations within the 100-mile proximity.
-If the order cannot be fully allocated, send to the next rule.
+If the order cannot be fully allocated, send it to the `next rule`.

 - **Third Inventory Rule**:
-  - **Remove Proximity Filter**: This rule expands the search to distant locations without any proximity constraints.
+  - **Inventory Filter**: Remove the inventory filter to expand the search to distant locations without any proximity constraints.
-  - **Sort Inventory**: Sort the inventory based on `Proximity`.
+  - **Inventory Sort**: Sort the inventory based on `Proximity`.
   - **Action**: Disable partial allocation to require the entire order to be fulfilled from a single, distant location.
-If no single distant location can fulfill the order, send to the next rule.
+If no single distant location can fulfill the order, send it to the `next rule`.

 - **Fourth Inventory Rule**:
-  - **No Inventory Filter**: Allow all available locations to be included.
+  - **Inventory Filter**: Allow all available locations to be included.
-  - **Sort Inventory**: Sort the inventory based on `Proximity`.
+  - **Inventory Sort**: Sort the inventory based on `Proximity`.
   - **Action**: Enable partial allocation to allow the order to be split across all available locations.
-If the order still cannot be fulfilled, send to the unfillable queue.
+If the order still cannot be fulfilled, send it to the `unfillable queue`.

 #### Activation and Scheduling
 Activate all inventory rules and ensure that the order routing batch is active.
 Schedule the brokering runs to execute at regular intervals, ensuring a balance between shipping cost and distance while also handling split shipments when required.